 Tellingly, it left a permanent imprint on the memory of Lothrop Stoddard, who could never quite shake the sensation of having been bested by – or even equaled by – a black man in a free and fair exchange of ideas in front of a mixed public.
 Writing to me in 2000, Stoddard’s son noted that Du Bois had earned his father’s sincere respect; no small feat, I suppose, when one considers Stoddard’s longstanding, rock-solid faith in white supremacy.
 If we were looking for an antipode to the toxic, scorched-earth “Free Speech Week” proposed in Berkeley, we might celebrate this peculiar fellowship as a nostalgic reminder of a day when people could actually debate, actually listen and learn, and not merely spout off a pre-determined position in support of a soon-to-be-published screed.
 And to commiserate, inevitably, about the decline of civility.

-We should hear this story and think, with horror, of the obscene false equivalency at the heart of this confrontation.
 I see this differently, though.
 The debates matter much more, I think, because they should serve as a reminder that Du Bois was right and Stoddard was wrong.
 Apocalyptically wrong.
 We should know this not because the Crisis editor “won” the debate with his cleverness and his gift for metaphor, nor even because Stoddard agreed to participate and therefore ceded some minor sort of equality.
 We should know this because Stoddard’s ideas played a role in shoring up Jim Crow, in enabling white world supremacy and the expansion of settler colonialism, and in justifying the deaths of six million Jews in Europe.
 We should know that Du Bois was right because to say anything else would be to endorse hell on earth, to sanction eliminationist ideas and policies.

 More importantly, this “debate” is not a past practice we should seek to recover.
 We should not want to frame any such clash of opinions in such a way that people are forced to even-handedly and courteously petition to the crowd for their right to exist.
 Nor should we be eager to applaud, as Fred Moore did, the “courage” of white supremacists to offer their own deeply disturbing opinions.
 We should hear this story and think, with horror, of the obscene false equivalency at the heart of this confrontation – the bizarre premise that there are two sides equally deserving our attention.
 We should think it a travesty that a man of Du Bois’s erudition and intellect should have to prove that his race deserved to survive.